Azure-Samples/cognitive-services-speech-sdk/samples/js/browser/avatar/README.md

         * API Key - the API key of your Azure Cognitive Search resource, which can be found in the `Keys` section of your Azure Cognitive Search resource in Azure portal.
 Please make sure to use the `Admin Key` instead of `Query Key`.
         * Index Name - the name of your Azure Cognitive Search index, which can be found in the `Indexes` section of your Azure Cognitive Search resource in Azure portal.
     * ICE Server
         * URL - the ICE server URL for WebRTC. e.g. `turn:relay.communication.microsoft.com:3478`.
-You can get the ICE server from ACS ([Azure Communication Services](https://learn.microsoft.com/azure/communication-services/overview)): you need follow [Create communication resource](https://learn.microsoft.com/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) to create ACS resource, and then follow [Getting the relay configuration](https://learn.microsoft.com/azure/communication-services/quickstarts/relay-token?pivots=programming-language-python#getting-the-relay-configuration) to get ICE server url, ICE server username, and ICE server credential.
-For ICE server url, please make sure to use prefix `turn:`, instead of `stun:`.
+You can get the ICE server from ACS ([Azure Communication Services](https://learn.microsoft.com/azure/communication-services/overview)): you need follow [Create communication resource](https://learn.microsoft.com/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) to create ACS resource, and then follow [Getting the relay configuration](https://learn.microsoft.com/azure/communication-services/quickstarts/relay-token?pivots=programming-language-python#getting-the-relay-configuration) to get ICE server URL, ICE server username, and ICE server credential.
+For ICE server URL, please make sure to use prefix `turn:`, instead of `stun:`.
         * IceServerUsername - the username of the ICE server, which is provided together with the ICE server URL (see above).
         * IceServerCredential - the credential (password) of the ICE server, which is provided together with the ICE server URL (see above).
     * STT / TTS Configuration